When ‘Outer Limits’ did that comedy episode with a time travel / murder mystery / love story

 How Outer Limits episode “Controlled Experiment” inspires me

-The episode “Controlled Experiment” revolves around agents from Mars who are now on Earth instructed to observe a murder.
+The episode “Controlled Experiment” revolves around agents from Mars who are now on Earth—and have been instructed to observe a murder.
 The two alien visitors are played by Barry Morse (who later starred in the sci-fi show Space:1999) and Carroll O’Connor (who later starred in the sitcom All in the Family).

 “Who hasn’t seen the dark corners of great cities, where small and shabby creatures wander without purpose in the secret corners of the night?
 Without purpose?
 There are those whose purpose reaches far beyond our wildest dreams.”
 (Opening narration)

 The two Martian agents are set up in the lobby of an Earth hotel.
-One Martian is already stationed on Earth, where he has been staged as a pawnshop broker.
-The other Martian has arrived with orders to witness a murder that the computer has predicted.
+One of the Martians (played by O’Connor) was already stationed on Earth, where he is now acting as a pawnshop broker.
+The other Martian (played by Morse) has arrived with orders to witness a murder that the computer has predicted.

-The two are now watching to observe a love triangle that ends in murder.
+The two are now watching to observe a love triangle that will end in murder.
 And since the Martians have the tech to rewind and control time, they can observe the killing from different angles.

 I don’t want to give away too much of the plot—but let’s just say that as they actively participate in the event, the computer simulation promises that what they’ve done will now result in the end of the solar system.
 And, you know, wreck the galaxy.